Beryllium-8: Properties

 Beryllium-8 is unbound with respect to alpha emission by 92 keV; it is a resonance having a width of 6 eV.
 The nucleus of helium-4 is particularly stable, having a doubly magic configuration and larger binding energy per nucleon than ^{8}Be.
 As the total energy of ^{8}Be is greater than that of two alpha particles, the decay into two alpha particles is energetically favorable, and the synthesis of ^{8}Be from two ^{4}He nuclei is endothermic.
 The decay of ^{8}Be is facilitated by the structure of the ^{8}Be nucleus; it is highly deformed, and is believed to be a molecule-like cluster of two alpha particles that are very easily separated.
 Furthermore, while other alpha nuclides have similar short-lived resonances, ^{8}Be is exceptionally already in the ground state.
 The unbound system of two α-particles has a low-energy Coulomb barrier, which makes it unable to exist for any significant length of time: its half-life is about 8.2×10^−17 seconds.

 Beryllium-8 is the only unstable nuclide with the same even number ≤ 20 of protons and neutrons.
 It is also one of the only two unstable nuclides (the other is helium-5) with mass number ≤ 143 which are stable to both beta decay and double beta decay.

 There are also several excited states of ^{8}Be, all short-lived resonances – having widths up to several MeV and varying isospins – that quickly decay to the ground state or into two alpha particles.

-Decay anomaly and possible fifth force

-A 2015 experiment by Attila Krasznahorkay et al. at the Hungarian Academy of Sciences's Institute for Nuclear Research found anomalous decays in the 17.64 and 18.15 MeV excited states of ^{8}Be, populated by proton irradiation of ^{7}Li.
-An excess of decays creating electron-positron pairs at a 140° angle with a combined energy of 17 MeV was observed.
-Jonathan Feng et al. attribute this 6.8-σ anomaly to a 17 MeV protophobic X-boson dubbed the X17 particle.
-This boson would mediate a fifth fundamental force acting over a short range (12 fm) and perhaps explain the decay of these ^{8}Be excited states.
-A 2018 rerun of this experiment found the same anomalous particle scattering and set a narrower mass range of the proposed fifth boson, 17.01±0.16 MeV/c^{2}.
-While further experiments are needed to corroborate these observations, the influence of a fifth boson has been proposed as "the most straightforward possibility".
+A 2015 experiment with excited ^{8}Be suggested the existence of the X17 particle.